Author – Elakhya N

 Bone meal and untreated rock phosphate, which are allowed sources of phosphates, are made available to farmers at subsidized rates.
 So is dolomite, which is the most effective soil amendment, provided when needed.
 Meanwhile, eco-friendly farm inputs such as biopesticides and herbal pesticides is largely promoted and control of rodents is carried out through natural enemies and mechanical measures.

-The Sikkim government has also actively works toward making certified organic manures available to farmers.
+The Sikkim government also actively worked toward making certified organic manure available to farmers.
 It also subsidized and built a large number of rural and vermicompost units, established vermiculture hatcheries, established seed processing and started livelihood schools on organic farming to educate people about a promising employment prospect.
-Further, mobile soil testing labs have been deployed at large
+Further, mobile soil testing labs have been deployed at large.

 Currently, the Sikkim Organic brand is being popularized, which offers pulses, rice, the famous Sikkim mandarin ginger and oranges, large cardamom and turmeric.
 It will not be long before this brand will find its way into major retail stores across the country.
 Eager buyers can check out the SIMFED (Sikkim State Cooperative Supply and Marketing Federation Ltd) retail store in Delhi and Gangtok.

 Eco-tourism is also gaining popularity in Sikkim, where one can stay in model organic villages, feast on their healthy produce and also revel in the abundant beauty of Sikkim.
 This state has definitely set the country on its toes to follow up on its organic mission.
 Their feat is unparalleled and one cannot help but hope that the engines of the rest of the nation are set in this direction soon.

 Great initiative, hopefully rest of the states follow it!